Katamaze/WHMCS-Action-Hook-Factory/README.md

 [Get the Code »](https://github.com/Katamaze/WHMCS-Free-Action-Hooks/blob/master/hooks/DisableFeedbackRequestsForUnansweredTickets.php)

-## Client to Group based on Purchased Product/Service
+## Client to Group based on Purchased Items

 Automatically assign customers to a client group based on purchased product/service, product addon and configurable options.
 It works only for customers that haven't been assigned to any group yet.
 Below we're going to show you how to define group/product pairs.
 Let's take this code as example.